petedavisdev/petedavis.dev/_posts/deploy-vuepress-to-github-pages.md

 ### They should just work together, right?

 The first thing to realise is that GitHub won't build your site for you.
-In fact, if you just point GitHub at your **docs** folder, it will build a Jekyll site for you :confused:
+In fact, if you just set GitHub to use your **docs** folder, it will build you a Jekyll site :confused:

-If you want a VuePress site on GitHub Pages, you first have to build it yourself and then deploy the content of the **.vuepress/dist** folder.
+If you want your VuePress site on GitHub Pages, you first have to build it yourself and then deploy the content of the **.vuepress/dist** folder.

 The second thing is that there is no way to tell GitHub to deploy the content of your **dist** folder.
-That's probably a good thing as it's best practice to .gitignore compiled files in your codebase.
+That's probably a good thing as it's best practice to `.gitignore` compiled files in your codebase.
 So where do you deploy to?

-### The magic gh-pages branch :sparkles:
+### The magic `gh-pages` branch :sparkles:

 The solution to this is to deploy to a branch called **gh-pages**.
 This is a special branch name that GitHub recognises and deploys automatically.